quairkit.loss.distance

 Parameters:

-The target state to be used to compute the trace distance.
+The target quantum state to be used to compute the trace distance.
+Can be a single state or a batch of states.

 # Single state example